Pecos League: History

 For 2020, the Martinez Sturgeon and Santa Cruz Seaweed were announced as expansion teams, and the San Rafael Pacifics were added from the Pacific Association.
 They joined the all-California Pacific Division, and replaced the California City Whiptails and High Desert Yardbirds in the circuit.
 The Tucson Saguaros moved to the Mountain Division, taking the place of the White Sands Pupfish.
 Interdivisional games would not be played to cut down on travel and other expenses.
 Later, due to the COVID-19 pandemic, the league announced that the Mountain Division teams would not play at their home stadiums, and that 4 of the 6 teams would play a condensed 36-game season beginning on July 1, 2020.
 All games were played at Coastal Baseball Park in Houston, Texas.
 The Pacific Division originally planned on enacting a similar format, but due to the ongoing pandemic, were unable to compete in 2020.

 For the 2021 season, the Salina Stockade returned and the league announced the addition of the Colorado Springs Snow Sox as an expansion team.
 On April 4, the league announced its final division alignment for the season, which did not include California City and High Desert after previously indicating each would return.
 On August 3, the league announced the Bay Series between the San Rafael Pacifics, Monterey Amberjacks, Martinez Sturgeon, and Santa Cruz Seaweed after the Bakersfield Train Robbers tested positive for COVID-19 and had to cancel their final home series.
 The Pecos League operated the Houston Apollos in the American Association as a travel team.

-In April 2021, Yermin Mercedes was called up to the Chicago White Sox where he set a major league record as the first baseball player in modern MLB history to begin a season with eight consecutive hits.
+In April 2021, Yermín Mercedes was called up to the Chicago White Sox where he set a major league record as the first baseball player in modern MLB history to begin a season with eight consecutive hits.

 For the 2022 season, the league announced three expansion franchises: the Santa Rosa Scuba Divers, Austin Weirdos, and Weimar Hormigas.
 After competing in 2021, Salina was not included as a member club in 2022.

-Before 2023, the league introduced 3 new teams; the Lancaster Sound Breakers, Marysville Drakes, and the Blackwell Fly Catchers.
-The Weimar Hormigas, Colorado Springs Snow Sox and Wasco Reserve folded.
+Before 2023, the league introduced 4 new teams; the Lancaster Sound Breakers, Marysville Drakes, Blackwell Fly Catchers, and Dublin Leprechauns.
+The Weimar Hormigas, Colorado Springs Snow Sox, Wasco Reserve, and Santa Rosa Scuba Divers folded.
 Tucson moved back to the Mountain Division, while the Santa Cruz Seaweed moved to Vallejo, California.